Skip to main content

 API Reference

 The defineTableController function sets up server-side endpoint to handle request from the page with the table component.
 It connects to a database and defines what data available for the table and how it behaves.
+It also allows to define configuration for nested tables.

 Example

-export default action =
+export default action = app.defineTableController(dataSource, {

-app.defineTableController(dataSource, {
+rootTable: {

 table: 'users',